openmc-dev/openmc/docs/source/io_formats/settings.rst

   :library:
     If this attribute is given, it indicates that the source is to be instantiated from an externally compiled source function.
 This source can be as complex as is required to define the source for your problem.
+The library has a few basic requirements:

+    * It must contain a class that inherits from ``openmc::CustomSource``;
-The only requirement is that there is a function called ``sample_source()``.
+    * The class must implement a function called ``sample_source()``;
+    * There must be a ``create_openmc_source()`` function that creates the source as a unique pointer.
+This function can be used to pass parameters through to the source from the XML, if needed.

     More documentation on how to build sources can be found in :ref:`custom_source`.

     *Default*: None

   :parameters:
-    If this attribute is given, it indicates that the source is to be instantiated from an externally compiled source function, with parameters defined by the string provided in this attribute.
-In this case, the custom source library must define a class that inherits from the ``openmc::CustomSource`` abstract class.
-This class must implement a ``sample_source()`` function, which takes an unsigned integer pointer as an argument.
-The custom source library must also contain an ``openmc_create_source`` method, which takes the value provided to the parameters attribute as an argument and returns a pointer to an instance of the custom source.
-If the library attribute is not provided then this attribute will be ignored.
+    If this attribute is given, it provides the parameters to pass through to the class generated using the ``library`` parameter .
 More documentation on how to build parametrized sources can be found in :ref:`parameterized_custom_source`.

     *Default*: None